Cyber-risk: how investors can prepare for the unpredictable

 What does cyber risk mean?

 Cyber risk is a broad term.
 For most people, it represents the risk of loss or harm from breaches or attacks on information systems.
 That loss can take many forms, including direct financial costs, reputational damage or operational continuity.
-Recent high profile breaches (WannaCry, Petya, Equifax etc.) have served to further raise awareness on the issue, in turn attracting regulatory scrutiny.
+Recent high profile breaches (WannaCry, Petya, Equifax etc) have served to further raise awareness on the issue, in turn attracting regulatory scrutiny.
 Data privacy is commonly associated with cyber risk, and is a centrepiece of the EU’s General Data Protection Regulation (GDPR) regulation, which came into force in May 2018.
 That law has become a defacto global standard; it clarifies and expands upon what sensitive data entails, who has the usage rights, and assigns the responsibility to companies to keep customer data safe, with high fines if they fail to do so.

 Why should investors care?

 Cyber is an increasingly critical source of business risk, especially for companies with important intangible assets such as brands, customer relationships or technology.
-The negative impact a data breach can have on a brand link straight to companies’ competitiveness, future revenues and future cash flows.
+The negative impact a data breach can have on a brand links straight to companies’ competitiveness, future revenues and future cash flows.
 Data breaches often uncover poor governance practices and weak management; changing people or policies is quick but re-establishing market and customer trust take much longer.

 An engagement approach